Key takeaways from court documents in case against Bryan Kohberger and some questions that remain - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Dakin Andone, Elizabeth Joseph and Veronica Miracle contributed to this story.
+CNN’s Dakin Andone, John Miller, Elizabeth Joseph and Veronica Miracle contributed to this story.